 How should I insert an instant-read meat thermometer into the prime rib for taking a correct internal temperature?

 - Great question!
-Insert the thermometer into the center of the roast, coming straight in from the side where the meat is the thickest, Coming in fron the side helps ensure you don’t touch any bones or the bottom of the roasting pan, which can give a false reading.
+Insert the thermometer into the center of the roast, going straight in from the side where the meat is the thickest.
+Coming in from the side helps ensure you don’t touch any bones or the bottom of the roasting pan, which can give a false temperature reading.

 - Once you insert the instant-read meat thermometer into the prime rib, watch the dial.
 Once the temperature stops rising (this will just take a 30-60 seconds, usually) that is the internal temperature of the roast.

-- For a perfect prime rib that’s medium rare, the internal temperature should be 135- 140 degrees when it’s all said and done.
+- For a perfect prime rib that’s medium rare, the internal temperature should be 130-135 degrees F. when it’s finished roasting and resting.
+(Some people say 135-140 degrees F. is better, but it’s a toss up.)

 How MUCH prime rib should I purchase for my gathering?